maurovictor/audio_synthesizer/README.md

 # Usage

-In order to run this application some packages are neede:
+In order to run this application some packages are needed:
 * sounddevice
 * numpy
 * PyQt4